 3. Have a seed-starting mix

-Seeds could germinate well with not a too heavy garden soil such as seed-starting mix.
+Seeds could germinate well with not too heavy garden soil such as seed-starting mix.
 This soil is full of nutrients, and your seeds will grow fast.
 You could see them sprouting in three to seven days.
+The sprouting seeds will mark a good start for your mini farm in your very own HDB flat.

 4. Transfer your plant